Parand-Mohri/ComputerSecurityProject/README.md

 ### Vulnerabilities found by other groups
 * Brute Force Password: No Limit to the number of password attempts
 * The API for logging in returns a “Incorrect Password” response if the password does not match.
-* As the user’s password is not verified for logout, users can be logged out simply if the username is unknown.
+* As the user’s password is not verified for logout, users can be logged out simply if the username is known.
 * No cryptography is used to secure requests so a MITM attack would show the user’s password and username in plain text
 * Balance/Counter goes to infinity (denoted in the log as “Inf”) when inputting an extremely large number.